pypy/pypy/rpython/doc/architecture.rst

  * A tutorial of how to use the :doc:`RPython toolchain <translation>` to `implement your own interpreter`_.

-.. _`PyPy's approach to virtual machine construction`: https://bitbucket.org/pypy/extradoc/raw/tip/talk/dls2006/pypy-vm-construction.pdf
+.. _PyPy's approach to virtual machine construction: https://bitbucket.org/pypy/extradoc/raw/tip/talk/dls2006/pypy-vm-construction.pdf
-.. _`implement your own interpreter`: http://morepypy.blogspot.com/2011/04/tutorial-writing-interpreter-with-pypy.html
+.. _implement your own interpreter: http://morepypy.blogspot.com/2011/04/tutorial-writing-interpreter-with-pypy.html